Personal Data Fusion

 The Mobile Wave

 The second wave of the Internet revolution was the Mobile Wave.
 Although NTT DoCoMo brought the mobile Internet to Japan in 1999, it was Apple and the iPhone that truly launched the Mobile Wave in 2007.
-The Mobile Wave made information accessible.
-Over a decade, mobile devices channeled the world’s information to our pockets, our palms, and our wrists.
-This gave us the ability to find answers literally at our fingertips.
+By 2014, over 2 billion people had mobile broadband connections.

 The Mobile Wave made information accessible anywhere and everywhere.
 Over a decade, mobile devices channeled the world’s information to our pockets, our palms, and our wrists.
 This gave us the ability to find answers literally at our fingertips.
 “The truly personal computer,” declared The Economist in February 2015, “is the defining technology of the age.”

 Yet the mobile phone also brought a smaller screen and a proliferation of apps.
 Screens filled with seductive red badges became the norm, constantly calling our attention to dozens or even hundreds of different destinations.
 Our phones are “truly personal computers” in form factor only: they badger us all day, without really understanding anything about us.